 ‘Are You OK?’ is all about being more open about mental health and wellbeing, promoting dialogue between friends and acknowledging when things are tough so that we can put them right.

-The SU organises a series of GUM Clinics each year for students, which are a free confidential drop-in service that offers testing for sexually-transmitted infections (STIs).
+The SU organises a series of sexual health clinics each year for students, which are a free confidential drop-in service that offers testing for sexually-transmitted infections (STIs).
+The SU is also able to provide a limited amount of free safer sex materials and pregnancy tests.

 The SU believes that menstrual care products is an unfair burden placed on those that need them, and provides a limited amount of menstrual care products to those in need.